 I can’t get over the whopping sums that are shelled out by buyers during various auctions.
-Just recently Sir John Madejski made £8million profit when an iconic sculpture by Edgar Degas’s fetched £13.3million ($19.1 million) at Sotheby’s in London.
+Sir John Madejski made £8million profit when Edgar Degas’s iconic sculpture’s fetched £13.3million ($19.1 million) at Sotheby’s in London.
 Sir John, chairman of Reading Football Club, paid £5million in February 2004 for Petite danseuse de quatorze ans (Little dancer, aged 14).
-A private Asian collector finally emerged victor after a fierce bidding battle between three would-be buyers, setting a record price for a Degas sculpture.
-The beautiful sculpture from the Impressionist period captures a young ballet dancer assuming a delicate and subtle pose and it is considered to be one of the most ambitious and iconic works by Degas.
-The sculpture of dance student Marie van Goethem was the only one exhibited by the French artist during his lifetime.
-The wax statue had created quite a stir when it was first exhibited in 1881 and since then it has become one of the few handful of casts to have remained in private hands.
+A private Asian collector finally emerged the victor after a fierce bidding battle between three would-be buyers, setting a Degas sculpture’s record price.
+The beautiful sculpture from the Impressionist period captures a young ballet dancer assuming a delicate and subtle pose.
+It is considered one of Degas’ most ambitious and iconic works.
+Marie van Goethem’s sculpture was the only one exhibited by the French artist during his lifetime.
+The wax statue had created quite a stir when it was first exhibited in 1881, and since then, it has become one of the few handfuls of casts to have remained in private hands.

 A beauty, we bet Sir John Madejski is quite happy about this record sale.